At the Database menu, you can view information about imported items, events, and users which are used for recommendations.

 Buy event tracking allows you to track purchases customers make on your website.
 Implementing buy tracking is extremely important, as this is the only way you'll be able to measure the revenue related metrics of Yusp recommendations on your site, such as revenues through recommendations, and "Yusp share" (revenue through Yusp / all revenues).
 Check the Implementing Yusp Buy Tracking article for some hints on how to implement the buy tracking.

 You can enable the testing mode and check how unpublished recommendation boxes would be displayed on your website.
-Check the checkbox "Recommendation boxes shop up only as tests".
+Check the checkbox "Recommendation boxes show up only as tests".

 You can also enable login tracking of your users by checking the Allow login tracking box.
 This will collect all email addresses typed in by your customers during shopping or registration and pair them with Yusp user profiles.